Introducing AI to an Online Petition Platform Changed Outputs but not Outcomes

-Change.org launched their AI tool to select countries (e.g. United States, Canada, Great Britain) in October, 2023.
+Change.org launched their in-platform AI tool to select countries, including the United States, Canada, Great Britain, in October 2023.
+Change.org then launched the AI tool to Australia in late December 2023.
+We received confirmation of the delayed release in Australia through personal communications with two Change.org employees.
+The delay was due to internal logistics, and was not an intentional experiment (as far as the authors are aware).
+While a staggered roll-out is typical practice for tech companies, including Change.org, this delay may also be attributable to the new and quickly-shifting landscape of generative AI legislation.
 At the time, users learned about the existence of the AI tool only upon entering the AI-assisted writing workflow after starting a petition.
-During the duration of the staggered roll out period that we study in the main text difference-in-differences analysis (October-December 2023), the home page did not advertise the existence of an AI tool.
-Furthermore, if a user were to be routed directly to a petition page, they would not see any information about whether or not the petition had been written with the support of the in-platform AI tool.
-However, in 2024, Change.org updated the platform home page to advertise their AI tool, as shown in Figure~\ref{fig:change_home_screen}.
-In this example Change.org home page, which was visible on February 14, 2025, there is a text box that advertises the AI tool as providing help for users' productivity and the quality of their petitions.
-It reads, ``Create a compelling petition in minutes!''
+We show a mockup home screen from this period in SI Appendix Figure~\ref{fig:change_home_screen_2023}, which reflects the language and style of the Change.org home page as of November~1, 2023~\cite{change_2023}.
+During the staggered roll out period that we study in the main text difference-in-differences analysis (October-December 2023), the home page did not advertise the existence of an AI tool.
+Furthermore, users routed directly to petition pages do not see any information about whether or not the petition had been written with the support of the in-platform AI tool.
+However, by 2025, Change.org had updated the platform home page to advertise their AI tool~\cite{change_2025}, as demonstrated in a mockup home page shown in SI Appendix Figure~\ref{fig:change_home_screen}.
+In this mockup home page, which is based on a Change.org home page visible on February~14, 2025, there is a text box that advertises the AI tool as providing help for users' productivity and the quality of their petitions~\cite{change_2025}.
+The home page reads, ``Create a compelling petition in minutes!''